zkxs/stationeers/generic/atmospherics/README.md

 ## ICs

-### Distro Mix Controller
+### Distro Pump Controller

-Manages O2, N2, CO2 levels.
-Each gas needs 1 filter and 1 pump, so that's all 6 device ports.
+Manages injecting more  O2, N2, CO2.
+Each gas needs 1 pump, so that's 3 device ports.
 The gas analyzer will be read via `lb`.

+Will contain a lookup table for each gas O2, N2, CO2 with the following columns:
+- LogicType of the relevant ratio, e.g. `RatioOxygen`
+- minimum acceptable partial pressure

-### Distro Toxin Controller
+### Distro Filter Controller

-Manages H2, N20, X levels.
-Each gas needs 1 filter, so that's 3 device ports.
-We might as well still use `lb` for the gas analyzer.
+Manages filtering out excess gasses.
+Each gas needs 1 filter, so that's all 6 device ports.
+The gas analyzer will be read via `lb`.

-With the remaining 3 ports we can do something nice, like a low filter alert.
-This might require using `db.Setting` from the distro mix controller...
+Will contain a lookup table for each gas O2, N2, CO2 with the following columns:
+- LogicType of the relevant ratio, e.g. `RatioPollutant`
+- maximum acceptable partial pressure

 ### Distro Temperature Controller